LSEG-API-Samples/Article.DSS.Python.REST.RicMapping/DSS_RicSearch.md

-The **ContentFieldNames** array in the request body contain the fields that will be returned from DSS server.
-The fields can be any field of defined in the DSS T&C report template but for the purpose of this example, **RIC** must be minimally included in the ContentFieldNames array:
+The **ContentFieldNames** array in the request body contains the fields that are expected to be returned from DSS server.
+They can be any fields defined in the DSS T&C report template.
+For the purpose of this demonstration, **RIC** must be minimally included in the ContentFieldNames array:

 ```